 Research properties and commutes

 Search for available student apartments, townhomes, condos and houses in the Boulder area with Ralphie’s List, CU’s official rental database.
 Popular Boulder neighborhood areas for students include The Hill, Martin Acres, East Aurora, Goss Grove and North Boulder.
+Remember that non-students live in each of these neighborhoods.
 You can search by neighborhood, price, number of rooms and other filters.
 Ralphie’s List also has a feature to find roommates based on a variety of different criteria.

 Many students commute to campus with their free student bus pass, and RTD public transit has routes that serve all of Boulder and nearby communities.
 With many transportation options available, consider researching properties throughout the Boulder area.
 You could even look at neighboring communities such as Longmont, Superior, Louisville or Lafayette.
 Ralphie’s List postings can provide you info on which bus lines you could use to get to campus, along with how long it might take to walk or drive from your potential new home to campus.